cashfree/core-ios-sdk/SwiftUI+Sample+Application/Pods/CFNetworkSDK/Readme.md

 ```
 `Note:` In the above code-snippet, inside the `setUPIID()`, the id of the clicked application has to be sent.
 This `id` is the key that is present in the list of objects that was retrieved in the above **Prerequisites**

-- In order to establish a 2-way communication, the SDK exposes a protocol that is coupled tightly with upi-payment flow and the controller which is initiating this has to conform to the protocol `CFUPIPaymentDelegate`.

-- The **CFUPIPaymentDelegate** protocol comprises of 4 methods:
-    - `func initiatingUPIPayment()`
-    - `func presentWebForAuthenticatingUPIPaymentInSandBoxEnvironment()`
-    - `func upiPayment(didFinishExecutingWith error: CFErrorResponse)`
-    - `func verifyUPIPaymentCompletion(for orderId: String)`

-`Note:` Refer to our API Reference documentation for more information about the methods.

 ___

 ### **Create a EMICard Object**